Payday 3, the next instalment in the popular heist series, has been unveiled.

 In 2018, Starbreeze filed for bankruptcy, but the team managed to add more content to Payday 2 last year - despite the game launching in 2013.

-In a tweet from the series' official Twitter page, the game was confirmed to be in the design phase with a "TBA" release date.
+In a tweet from the series' official Twitter page back in October, the game was confirmed to be in the design phase with a "TBA" release date.

 Check out the tweet below:

 ACCESS: PAYDAY TWITTER MANMEMBER COUNT: 100,000REQUEST RECEIVED, ACCESSING CRIMENET...CONNECTING...ONLINE.
 TIME: 13:37STATUS PAYDAY 3☑️CONFIRMED ☑️DESIGN PHASE☑️RELEASE DATE TBA☑️UNREAL ENGINE pic.twitter.com/fqnWYEaCSg